nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Displaying statistics for a Flashcard: `stats`

-Shows the Bar Chart for a specified Flashcard in the list.
+Shows the Pie Chart for a specified Flashcard in the list.

 Statistics include:

-* The number of times the user answers the question associated with the flashcard correctly.
+* The number of times and the percentage the user answers the question associated with the flashcard correctly.
-* The number of times the user attempted the question associated with the flashcard.
+* The number of times and the percentage the user answers the question associated with the flashcard incorrectly.

 Format: `stats INDEX`